 1. Introduction

 About this consultation

 About us

-About this document
+About this document 2

 Consultation questions

 How to respond

 2. Standards of proficiency 4

 Legal background

 How we use the standards

 Current structure of the standards of proficiency

-Language used in the standards نن

-Language used in the standards 0
+Language used in the standards 6

 3. Review of the standards of proficiency 8

 How we review standards

-Current review 8
+Current review

-4. Proposed changes to the standards of proficiency 10
+4. Proposed changes to the standards of proficiency .
+10

 Changes to the structure

 Why the new structure is being proposed

 Changes to the wording of the generic standards

 Why the changes to the wording are being proposed

 The order of the standards

 How the new structure would look in practice

-Profession specific standards
+Profession specific standards .
+14

-F. Concultation quantions 15
+5. Consultation questions .
+15